 Enteritis (plural: enteritides) refers to inflammation of the small bowel.
 When associated with inflammation of the stomach, the term gastroenteritis is used which is usually caused by infection.

 - shocked bowel

 - portal hypertension

 - systemic lupus erythematosus: lupus enteritis

 The main feature of enteritis is small bowel wall thickening.
-Low density submucosal edema can usually be differentiated from higher density mural haemorrhage or infiltration.
-Dilatation or strictures may or may not be present, the later if chronic.
+Low density submucosal edema can usually be differentiated from higher density mural hemorrhage or infiltration.
+Dilatation or strictures may be present, the latter if chronic.